wuegaki/wuegaki.github.io/teaching.md

 - Spring 2017: Introduction to Japanese Linguistics (BA; Leiden)
 - Fall 2016: Trends in Japanese Linguistics: Japanese and theories of semantics and pragmatics (MA; Leiden)
 - Fall 2016: Seminar ‘Japanese Linguistics’ (BA; Leiden)

+### Supervision

+- I am currently co-supervising the following three PhD students at the University of Edinburgh:
+	- Takanobu Nakamura (Topic: Semantics of distributivity in Japanese; co-supervised with Rob Truswell and Bryan Pickel)
+	- Thomas Stephen (Topic: Compositional semantics of clausal complementation; co-supervised with Rob Truswell and Bryan Pickel)
+	- Esther Lam (Topic: On classifiers in Nung; co-supervised with Nik Gisborne and Bert Remijsen)
+- I have (co-)supervised more than 20 Undergraduate and Master-level dissertation at Leiden and Edinburgh.